georchestra/geofence/georchestra.md

 #### LDAP configuration
 Buy default, geofence works with LDAP activated.
 See offical LDAP module [https://github.com/geosolutions-it/geofence/wiki/LDAP-module](documentation).
+**Important :**
-**Important :** All your LDAP users need to have a numeric unique attribute to identify them into **GeoFence**.
-By default, this attribute is *employeeNumber* but can be changed in your configuration.
+* All your LDAP users need to have a numeric unique attribute to identify them into **GeoFence**.
+By default, this attribute is *employeeNumber* but this can be changed in your configuration.
+* All your LDAP groups also need to have a numeric unique attribute.
+By default, this attribute is *ou* but this can be changed in your configuration.

 #### Geoserver DATA_DIR
 * You have to update the security directory of your DATA_DIR in order to make your **GeoServer** able to communicate with the **GeoFence**.